ryanphilipcohen/ryanphilipcohen/README.md

 ### Hi there, I'm Ryan!

 I'm a student at Virginia Tech.
-I'll be finishing my bachelor's in CS in Summer '26, and my masters in CS with a concentration in Data Analytics/AI in Spring '27!
+I'll be finishing my bachelor's in CS in Spring '26, and my masters in CS with a concentration in Data Analytics/AI in Spring '27!

 I listen to music a lot, and I'm currently working on my passion project of making tools to improve my experience using Spotify.